Fire & Rescue Services

 Number of trucks in fleet: 7

-- Fire Hall No. 1: one engine, one rescue, one tower and one spare engine
+- Fire Station No. 1: one engine, one rescue, one tower and one spare engine

-- Fire Hall No.2: one quint (water tower)
+- Fire Station No.2: one quint (water tower)

-- Fire Hall No.4: one engine, one spare engine
+- Fire Station No.4: one engine, one spare engine

 Auto Extrication is when firefighters remove trapped or injured people involved in a motor vehicle accident.
 Firefighters use specialized equipment known as the Jaws of Life, which enable firefighters to spread, pull and cut metal to free trapped victims inside mangled motor vehicles.

 Other specialized equipment carried on the rescue truck:

 - cable hoists

 - glass cutters

 Technical rescue involves rope rescue training that requires significant physical exertion for extended periods of time.